 Michael T. Motley, Ph.D.

-has over thirty-five years of experience in the field of Communication
+has over thirty-five years of experience in the fields of Communication & Psycholinguistics

 Areas of Expertise

 - Communication Messages: Meaning, Ambiguity, Likely and Alternate Interpretations, Communicative Intention

 - Adequacy/Inadequacy of Messages: Product Warnings, Instructions, Waivers, Advertisements

 - Male / Female Misunderstandings: Sexual Consent/Resistance, Date Rape

 - Opinion on Adequacy of Communication Messages

 - Opinion on Likely Consumer Interpretation of Warnings, Instructions, Advertising

 - Opinion on Likely Intrepretation of Sexual Resistance/Consent Messages and Behaviors